cfriedline/remote_ikernel/README.rst

 Changes for v0.2
 ================

+  * Version 0.2.11 is the last version to support IPython notebook version 3.
+    `pip` requirements enforce versions less than 4.
+Use a more recent version to ensure compatibility with the Jupyter split.
   * Support for PBS/Torque through ``qsub -I``.
   * Tunnels are kept alive better, if something is not responding try waiting 20 seconds to see if a tunnel had dies.
 (Tunnels no longer depend on pyzmq,